-As a Product Developer, Studio Manager, General Manager, Founder, and COO, I’ve made a career of building and managing creative consumer software development and publishing studios, from startup to 300+ employees.
+As a Product Developer, Studio Manager, General Manager, Founder, and COO, I successfully built and managed creative consumer software development and publishing studios, from startup to 300+ employees.

 In 2006, I joined NCSOFT, a leading massively multiplayer online gaming publisher, known for such titles as Aion, Guild Wars, Lineage, and City of Heroes.
 As Director of Business Development, my responsibilities included exploring new business relationships, IP licensing opportunities, game studio partnerships, and game metrics as a business intelligence tool.

 I joined the Capital Factory in 2017, an Austin-based, Certified B-Corp, technology startup incubator and co-working space.
 As a volunteer Mentor at the Capital Factory, I provide guidance to startups in the areas of values-based company culture & purpose, product development, operations, and funding.
 I was honored to receive the #1 Rated Capital Factory Mentor Award for 2018.

 Dallas got his first computer in 1980, an Apple II+ system, while working as a field engineer for Brown & Root Construction.
 Within months he was leasing the computer system, along with specially designed engineering software he developed, to Brown & Root.